-External fire spread - Walls So far as can be determined from visual observation, without the aid of tools or access equipment.
-A mix of: Masonry.
+External fire spread - Walls A mix of: Masonry.
 Metal cladding.
+Timber cladding.
 Render applied over insulation.
 External Fire spread - Specified attachments: Balconies and solar panels It appears that the external wall design incorporates specified attachments.
 External wall risk assessment An external wall risk assessment has been carried out for this building.
-Metro Safety 06/04/2021.